4-uniform Maker-Breaker and Maker-Maker games are PSPACE-complete

 \begin{claim} Assume that both players are constrained to follow regular play until it ends. \begin{itemize} \item If Alice has a winning strategy for the Geography game on $(N,A,s)$, then FP has a winning strategy for the Maker-Maker game on $H$ where she wins on the first move succeeding regular play. \item If Bob has a winning strategy for the Geography game on $(N,A,s)$, then both players have a drawing strategy for the Maker-Maker game on $H$. \end{itemize} \end{claim}

-\begin{proof} For the most part, the proof is the same as for the Maker-Breaker convention (Claim \ref{cla:result}), since regular play is defined the same and Claim \ref{cla:regularMM} ensures that regular play comes to its term without a winner.
+\begin{proof} For the most part, the proof is the same as for the Maker-Breaker convention (Claim \ref{cla:result}), since regular play is defined the same and also comes to its term without a winner (indeed, we know FP does not win by Claim \ref{cla:regular}, and SP does not win by Claim \ref{cla:nothreat}).
 If Alice has a winning strategy for the Geography game on $(N,A,s)$, then FP has a winning strategy for the Maker-Maker game on $H$ where she wins on the first move succeeding regular play, as she does in the Maker-Breaker convention by Claim \ref{cla:result}.
 If Bob has a winning strategy for the Geography game on $(N,A,s)$, then SP has a drawing strategy for the Maker-Maker game on $H$, using the clean pairing $\mathbf{\Pi}$ of the updated red edges given by Claim \ref{cla:result}.
 It only remains to be shown that, in the case where Bob is the one that has a winning strategy for the Geography game on $(N,A,s)$, FP also has a drawing strategy at the end of regular play.
 This is not a given: for all we know so far, FP might be losing at the end of regular play because it had her play suboptimal moves.